hhundhausen/CSE15L-LabReports/lab-report-2-week-4.md

 - In this computer program, the failure-inducing input was a file with an open parenthesis at the end (shown in the screenshot above).
 For better reference, here is an example:  ```[link](print.com```
 * * Yet, this input caused a bug in the computer program to execute, which was that it did not have the correct syntax for a file.
-Thus, the bug made a faulty symptom in the program behavior, to be an output of an infinite loop.
+Thus, the bug made a faulty symptom in the program behavior to be an output of an infinite loop.

 # Code Change Two: *A File With An Image Reference*
 - Screenshot of the *code change* from **Github**: